 In KS2, the proportion of disadvantaged pupils achieving expected standard in reading will be in line with their non-disadvantaged peers.
 Children with significantly lower reading ages able to read with greater fluency and phonic awareness.
 Targeted support plans including phonics teaching, small group support and 1:1 reading (coupled with the wider reading strategies) will see the gap between chronological age and reading age close for disadvantaged pupils.
 This impact will be closely monitored throughout the year and beyond.
 Improved mathematical outcomes for disadvantaged pupils.
-In KS2, the proportion of disadvantaged pupils achieving expected standard in maths will be in line with their non- disadvantaged peers.
-In KS3, test outcomes will be monitored closely to ensure that the disparity is reducing, and that targeted support is provided rapidly.
+In KS2, the proportion of disadvantaged pupils achieving expected standard in maths will be in line with their non-disadvantaged peers.
+In KS3, outcomes will be monitored closely to ensure that the disparity is reducing, and that targeted support is provided rapidly.
 Embedding of literacy approaches across all curriculum areas.
 Across the school and following ongoing professional development through implementation of the literacy development plan, the quality of education review (incl. book reviews) will show an embedding of the school's approaches based on latest research.
 We will see an improvement in disadvantaged pupils' vocabulary retention incl. spelling.
 Improve and sustain the attendance of all pupils, including disadvantaged learners.
-Sustained high attendance demonstrated by the overall absence rate for all pupils being no more than X%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being continually reduced and the percentage of all pupils who are persistently absent being below X% and the figure among dis- advantaged pupils being no more than X% lower than their peers.
+Sustained high attendance demonstrated the attendance gap between disadvantaged pupils and their non-disadvantaged peers being continually reduced and the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils being no more than 5% lower than their peers.
 Improve the engagement and wellbeing of disadvantaged pupils in wider curriculum and enrichment opportunities.
 A tracking system will be implemented which means that disadvantaged pupils' participation is closely monitored, and that swift action is taken to address gaps.
 Disadvantaged pupils will engage in school life and opportunities on offer.
 Through pupil voice, surveys and reviewing pastoral data, pupils will show increased engagement in school life.
 Increase levels of parental engagement to enhance the achievement of disadvantaged pupils.
 Parents regularly engaging with the Class Charts app.
 1:1 parent meetings taking place throughout the year to build relationships, confidence and trust.
 A mentoring programme is in place for pupils which builds stronger home-school links.
 Calendar of opportunities for parent support in place including reading sessions.
 Online parents' evening option to increase attendance for disadvantaged pupils - review the attendance data.